Get ready for your license test with AI assistance!

 Here is Our AI Assistant's Explanation

-So, the correct rule is that you may drive on the protective lane when necessary, but you must not stop or park there.
-This helps keep the lane clear and safe for cyclists.
+So, the key rule is: You can drive momentarily on the protective lane when necessary, but you must never stop or park there.
+This ensures cyclists have a safe and continuous space to ride.